redboo/scrap/0006/README.md

-# Scrap 0006 Hotels links
+# Scrap 0006 Print hotels links

-Print hotels links.
 Get data with two ways: BeautifulSoup and Selenium

 Used: